bdelacretaz/terye/README.md

 # Terye - an experimental JCR repository built from off-the-shelf components.

-Just getting started - see the specs folder for more info.
+Just getting started - see the docs folder for more info.

 # Mailing list
 Terye development is discussed at terye-dev@googlegroups.com, see  https://groups.google.com/forum/#!forum/terye-dev